PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:50:48
+Last updated: 2024-04-02 18:51:22
-Random Quote: The superior man is modest in his speech but exceeds in his actions. - Confucius
+Random Quote: Divide each difficulty into as many parts as is feasible and necessary to resolve it. - René Descartes